 We would therefore like to share our thoughts with you, commenting on some of the results.

-Over the next few pages you will find a discussion of performance and accuracy, commentary on the differences between measured and simulation results, remarks on model input time, and the benchmark results achieved with CST MICROWAVE STUDIO® illustrated with a wide range of plots and animations.
+In this article you will find a discussion of performance and accuracy, commentary on the differences between measured and simulation results, remarks on model input time, and the benchmark results achieved with CST MICROWAVE STUDIO® (CST MWS), illustrated with a wide range of plots and animations.

 Figure 1 illustrates the results published in the February 2001 edition of MWEE submitted by six benchmark participants.
 At first glance all curves - at least in the frequency range from 0-5 GHz - are similar.
 But when you take a closer look they demonstrate clear differences.
-The importance of these differences is shown by the following convergence study performed with the help of CST MWS®'s automatic mesh adapter.
+The importance of these differences is shown by the following convergence study performed with the help of the automatic mesh adapter from CST MWS.

 We will now take a closer look at one section of the frequency band (Figure 3).
 The resonance peak around 3 GHz decreases in intensity and the resonance frequency shifts until a mesh density of 330.000 nodes is used where an extremely high accuracy is attained (pass 9).
 The difference between the absolute minimum of these peaks for runs 1 and 9 is, nevertheless, 25 dB, the frequency shift 330 MHz.
 A renewed look at the results submitted by the benchmark participants, clearly reflects the time spent and reliability of the various methods.
 The difference between the individual resonance peaks amounts to 12 dB / 250 MHz for this frequency range.
 This enormous difference impressively clarifies the importance of a carefully carried out convergence study.
 It should be noted that the 9 runs made here, were only carried out in order to clearly illustrate the convergence process.
 In practice, substantially fewer runs are sufficient to reach a reliable result.